OwenHua666/SDCar_P1_Term1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+First, I converted the images to grayscale.
+Second, I apply Gaussian smoothing to the grayscale image.
+Third, I retrive edges from the grayscale image using Canny Edge Detection algorithm.
+Fourth, I create a mask to only keep the edges in the region of interest.
+Finally, I use Hough Transformaton to find the line in the image.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function.
+Based on the slopes of line segments found from Hough Transformation Line Detection, I mark the line segments as "left Lane" (slope < 0) and "Right Lane" (slope > 0).
+Then, I average each of the two lane groups to find mean points and slopes.
+Finally, I draw the two averaged lanes from the bottom of the image to the far end of interest.
+This is down by using (y2 - y1) = k * (x2 - x1).

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+Note: _The Pipeline described above is simple.
+So, I don't attach an image for it._

 ### 2. Identify potential shortcomings with your current pipeline